 When Payson awoke some time later, he saw his best friend in the whole world sitting in bed next to him, with a stitched-up incision down his chest just like his.
 And, at that moment, things became a little less scary.
 He was no longer going through this alone.

-– Stacy Bobber, MSN, RN, CPN, Herma Heart Center Clinic Supervisor, Children’s Hospital of Wisconsin
+– Stacy Bobber, MSN, RN, CPN, Herma Heart Institute Clinic Supervisor, Children’s Hospital of Wisconsin

-The Herma Heart Center at Children’s Hospital of Wisconsin is one of the nation’s top programs for medical and surgical treatment of congenital heart defects and heart disease in children.
+The Herma Heart Institute at Children’s Hospital of Wisconsin is one of the nation’s top programs for medical and surgical treatment of congenital heart defects and heart disease in children.